Priyanshi2205/Portfolio/README.md

 Photo by <a href="https://unsplash.com/@antenna?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Antenna</a> on <a href="https://unsplash.com/s/photos/student-performance?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-In this project I have applied various Machine Learning Models on the student Dataset
+In this project I have applied various Machine Learning Models on the student Dataset in which the model gets trained with the old performance of student and predict the performance if new student.
 * **Models :** KNN, Logistic Regression, SVM, Naive Bayes.

 # [Project 2: Online Food Order Prediction](https://github.com/Priyanshi2205/Online-Food-Ordering-Prediction)